redhat-openinfra-lab/openinfra-docs/docs/OSP16.2Instructions.md

     ![TokenCopy](images/osp-tokencopy.png)

 5. Update the containers-prepare-parameter.yaml file with the new service account name and token.
-Open the file and jump to the bottom
+Open the file and jump to the bottom.
+Add the highlighted lines and paste the user name and token generated from Step 4.
+The *ContainerImageRegistryCredentials* space aligns with the *ContainerImagePrepare* line at the top of the file.

-    ``` hl_lines="9 10 11 12 13"
+    ``` hl_lines="7 8 9 10 11 12 13"
     [stack@undercloud ~]$ vi templates/containers-prepare-parameter.yaml
     # Generated with the following on 2023-03-08T09:20:45.446840
     #